ashleychontos/ticguide/README.md

 ```

-^^ as shown by the progress bar, it iterated through 64 bash scripts.
-This makes sense
+^^ as shown by the progress bar, the program iterated through 64 bash scripts.
+This
-since TESS is currently on sector 45, which means there are 45 short-cadence and 19
+makes sense since TESS is currently on sector 45, which means there are 45 short-cadence
-fast-cadence sectors available (-> 45+19=64).
+and 19 fast-cadence sectors available (-> 45+19=64).

 Command line easily handles multiple TIC IDs by appending them to a list: